 How does an HSA work?

-An HSA is a type of savings account that lets you put away money on a pre-tax basis to pay for eligible medical expenses.
-Eligible medical expenses generally are those that would qualify for the medical and dental expense deduction on your federal income tax return.
+Not to be confused with a health reimbursement account (HRA), an HSA is a type of savings account that lets employees put away money on a pre-tax basis to pay for health care costs.
+Eligible medical expenses generally are those that would qualify for the medical and dental expense deduction on a federal income tax return.
 They include healthcare insurance policy deductibles, copayments, and coinsurance (but not premiums).

 Many HSAs have the option to invest the funds in markets or just interest-bearing accounts, too.
 The gains generally are tax-free.
 (Note: Some states do tax dividends and interest earnings on HSAs.)

-When employees reach age 65, they can spend their HSA funds on both eligible medical expenses and non-health related expenses.
-That means an HSA is another avenue for building retirement savings.
+When employees reach age 65, they can spend their HSA funds on both eligible medical expenses and non-health-related expenses.
+That means an HSA is another tax-advantaged avenue for building retirement savings.
 They must, however, pay income tax on withdrawals not applied to eligible medical expenses.

-HSAs come with numerous requirements and limits.
+HSAs come with numerous eligibility requirements and limits.
 For example:

-- High deductible health plan (HDHP): The employee must have an HSA-eligible HDHP, which usually covers only preventive care services until the deductible is met.
-While the high deductible must be satisfied before broader insurance coverage kicks in, these pre-tax dollars can be used to help cover eligible expenses.
+- High-deductible health plan (HDHP): The employee must have an HSA-eligible HDHP, which usually covers only preventive care services until the deductible is met.
+While the high deductible must be satisfied before broader health insurance plan coverage kicks in, these pre-tax dollars can be used to help cover eligible expenses.

-- Contribution limits: Employees can contribute no more than the annual limit set by the IRS.
-For 2021, the annual limit on tax-deductible contributions is $3,600 for individuals and $7,200 for family coverage.
+- Annual contribution limits: Employees can contribute no more than the annual limit set by the IRS.
+For 2023, the annual limit on tax-deductible contributions is $3,850 for individuals and $7,750 for family coverage.
 Employer contributions do not count toward the limit or as gross income for tax purposes.
 (Note: Some states tax HSAs.
 Review your state law, as certain amounts may be taxable.)

-As a result of this tax treatment, employees can generally reduce their taxable income and save on eligible medical expenses—notably, taxes they otherwise would have paid their earnings.
+As a result of this tax treatment, employees can generally save on eligible medical expenses and reduce their taxable income—meaning, these tax savings can give employees more take-home pay.

-- Funds availability HSA funds are available only after they’re contributed, also known as being post-funded.
-Employees can submit for reimbursement of previously incurred eligible expenses when the funds become available, as long as they were participating in the HSA when those expenses were incurred.
+- Funds availability: HSA funds are available only after they’re contributed, also known as being post-funded.
+Employees can submit for reimbursement of previously incurred eligible expenses when the funds become available, as long as they were participating in the HSA when those qualified medical expenses were incurred.

 How does a health FSA work?

 Health FSAs let employees contribute a portion of their paychecks to use for eligible medical expenses.
-The IRS sets the maximum annual contribution for each year—for 2021, the max is $2,750.
+The IRS sets the maximum annual contribution for each year—for 2023, the max is $3,050.
+A health FSA also is a type of FSA that is different from dependent care FSA, which is for pre-tax contributions to be used toward paying for eligible child care expenses.

 Like HSA contributions, paycheck deductions for health FSAs are pre-tax.
 If the employer also makes contributions, those amounts aren’t included in the employee’s gross income.
-Unlike HSAs, employees can use an FSA to pay eligible medical expenses before the contributions hit the account, up to the amount the employee has elected to contribute that year (also known as pre-funded).
+Unlike HSAs, employees can use an FSA to pay for eligible medical expenses (e.g., prescription drugs or over-the-counter medications) before the contributions hit the account, up to the contribution amount the employee has elected to provide that year (also known as pre-funded).

 One more distinction—employers “own” the health FSAs.
 When employment terminates, the funds are forfeited to the employer.
 One exception is if the employee stays on the employer’s health care plan under federal COBRA.
 Most state continuation laws do not allow employees to keep their health FSA.